 This city is full of amazing food.
 The highlights are the three Roman pastas (carbonara, cacio e pepe, amatriciana) but there are dozens of other local specialities (see our guide to ordering from an Italian menu).
 The good news is that eating at restaurants in Rome is relatively cheap – if you go to where the locals eat, you can usually get a really delicious 2- or 3-course dinner including wine for around €20-25 per person, or around €10 for lunch.
 Given the quality of the cooking and the ingredients, that’s an absolute bargain.

 Unfortunately though, there are also some horrendous food joints in Rome that are set up to do nothing more than rip off unsuspecting travelers.
 Tourists generally have more money in their pockets than the locals, are unfamiliar with what restaurants normally charge, and are sometimes less discerning about the food than people who live here.

 The worst experience this author has had in Rome was near Piazza Navona, being served a frozen supermarket spaghetti meal reheated in a microwave oven, and being charged nearly €30 just for that one plate of slop.

 Below are six tips to help you spot obvious tourist traps and avoid them.
-Of course not all of these warnings apply to every good restaurant, but these are some broad brush-strokes that can help you avoid the absolute worst end of the spectrum, and to enjoy the higher-quality, lower price food that the locals do.
+Of course not all of these warnings apply to every bad restaurant, and occasionally some good places have some of these attributes too, but below are some broad brush-strokes that can help you avoid the absolute worst end of the spectrum, and to enjoy the higher-quality, lower price food that the locals do.
 In reverse order:

 - There are pictures of the food